Ai00-X/ai00_server/README.md

 Compatible with Openai's ChatGPT API interface.

-If you are looking for a fast, efficient, and easy-to-use API server, then RWKV API Server is your best choice.
+If you are looking for a fast, efficient, and easy-to-use API server, thenAI00 RWKV Server is your best choice.
 It can be used for various tasks, including Chatbot, text generation, translation and question answering.

-Join the RWKV API Server community now and experience the charm of AI!
+Join the AI00 RWKV Server community now and experience the charm of AI!

 ## 💥特色 Characteristic